AhmedKamruddin/ArchLinux-asus/README.md

 <!--------------------------------------------------------------------------------------------------------------------------------------------------------------->
-My arch linux setup with compatibility for asus laptop features and linux gaming.
+My arch linux setup for asus laptop features and gaming.

 Jump to [Software](#software)